-- All instructional offerings are compulsory. - The total credit value of all instructional offerings must add up to 420 SAQA credits. - Only one intake per year, in January. - Work-integrated Learning does not form part of the instructional offerings. - All students must register and complete Academic Literacy and Communication Studies [LCS5011] (A) in Semester 1, and only repeaters who failed LCS5011 must register and complete LCS5012 (B) in Semester 2. - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies. - After successful completion of this qualification, the Bachelor of Engineering Technology in Civil Engineering will be awarded during an official graduation ceremony of CUT. - Students must achieve competency in all the ECSA graduate attributes before they will be allowed to graduate.
+• All instructional offerings are compulsory.

+- The total credit value of all instructional offerings must add up to 420 SAQA credits. - Only one intake per year, in January. - Work-integrated Learning does not form part of the instructional offerings. - All students must register for and complete Academic Literacy and Communication Studies (ALC5011) in Semester 1, and only repeaters who failed ALC5011 must register for and complete ALC5012 in Semester 2. - No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012) - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies. - After successful completion of this qualification, the Bachelor of Engineering Technology in Civil Engineering will be awarded during an official graduation ceremony of CUT. - Students must achieve competency in all the ECSA Graduate Attributes before they will be allowed to graduate.

-- A Grade 12 National Senior Certificate (NSC) with a score of 32 or higher on the CUT scoring scale, plus the following: - o a minimum mark of 50% on standard grade or 40% on higher grade in both Physical Sciences and English; and - o a minimum mark of 60% on standard grade or 50% on higher grade in Mathematics. - Candidates must also adhere to the general admission regulations for candidates who matriculated in 2007 or before. - Mathematical Literacy will not be accepted in any of the Engineering disciplines.
+- A Grade 12 National Senior Certificate (NSC) and a minimum score of 32 points on the CUT scoring scale, plus the following: - o a minimum mark of 50% on standard grade or 40% on higher grade in both Physical Sciences and English; and - o a minimum mark of 60% on standard grade or 50% on higher grade in Mathematics. - Candidates must also adhere to the general admission regulations for candidates who matriculated in 2007 or before. - Mathematical Literacy will not be accepted in any of the Engineering disciplines.

-- Candidates with a Grade 12 National Senior Certificate (NSC) and a minimum score of 32 points on the CUT scoring scale, plus a minimum mark of 50% to 59% (level 4) in both English and Physical Sciences, and a minimum mark of 60% to 69% (level 5) for Mathematics, may be admitted directly to the programme. - Mathematical Literacy will not be accepted in any of the Engineering disciplines. - Candidates must also adhere to the general admission regulations for candidates who matriculated in 2008 or thereafter. - Applicants in possession of the National Certificate Vocational (NCV) will be selected according to the selection requirements as approved by Senate.
-Candidates must also adhere to the general admission regulations for candidates who completed the N3, N4, N5 and N6 qualifications at a Technical Vocational Education and Training (TVET) college.
+- A Grade 12 National Senior Certificate (NSC) and a minimum score of 32 points on the CUT scoring scale, plus the following: - o a minimum mark of 50% to 59% (Level 4) in both Physical Sciences and English; and - o a minimum mark of 60% to 69% (Level 5) for Mathematics. - Candidates must also adhere to the general admission regulations for candidates who matriculated in 2008 or thereafter. - Mathematical Literacy will not be accepted in any of the Engineering disciplines. - Candidates in possession of the National Certificate Vocational (NCV) will be selected according to the selection requirements as approved by Senate and they should also adhere to the general admission regulations for candidates who completed the N3, N4, N5 and N6 qualifications at a Technical Vocational Education and Training (TVET) college. - In cases where a candidate does not meet the minimum admission requirements, recognition of prior learning (RPL) in addition to the minimum admission requirements could be considered on a case-by-case situation.
+In other words, RPL in combination with the criteria stipulated above, would only grant prospective students admission to the programme and therefore no exemption of individual subjects as such.
+In the latter case, the selection of such students will be conducted on an individual basis and in accordance with the RPL Policy of the CUT.